Instagram Tips & Strategies

 Building Your Brand and Notability (The Real Work)

 Since notability is the name of the game, your main focus should be on building a powerful off-Instagram presence.
-Sending the application is easy, getting it accepted takes strategy.
+Sending the application is easy, but getting it accepted takes strategy.
 Here's a breakdown of what that looks like in practice.

 Build Your Digital Footprint Beyond Instagram